Fall2024CS584/Project1/README.md

 # Project 1

 # ElasticNet Model Implementation
+Group members
+A20539949 - Usha Devaraju
+A20548244 - Roopashri Kommana
+A20550565 - Sai Sandeep Neerukonda

 ## What does the model you have implemented do and when should it be used?